-SUBTASK 5.2 - Microtransit Feasibility Study.
+Subtask 5.2 - Microtransit Feasibility Study.

 Microtransit transportation, defined as a flexible, real-time-requested, and technology-enabled transportation service, has demonstrated the ability to effectively complement fixed-route transit systems throughout the World.
 While the Laredo Transit Management Inc. (LTMI), local public transportation provider, has seen impressive growth in ridership, there are still areas in its community that are underserved by or have low frequency and low demand for fixed-route transit.

-The purpose of this study is to analyze the potential for Microtransit transportation to provide service to these areas to complement the fixed route system.
+The main purpose of this study is to analyze the potential for microtransit transportation to provide service to these areas to complement the fixed route system.
+(To be conducted by consultant)

-SUBTASK 5.3 - Resiliency Study.
+Subtask 5.3 - South Laredo Transportation Planning Study.